5

 Editorial Director Resume Example

 Shaping narratives, but your resume reads like fine print?
-Edit that intro with this Editorial Director resume example, polished with Wozber free resume builder.
-Learn how to artfully articulate your editorial vision to align with the job narrative, and discover your career at the helm of captivating stories!
+Edit that intro with this Editorial Director resume example, created with Wozber free resume builder.
+Learn how to clearly articulate your editorial vision so it matches the job narrative, and put your career at the helm of captivating stories!

 Edit Example